Improve your maths: join at any time

 Who is this course for?

-This course will enable you to improve your maths under the tuition of a qualified maths teacher who will assist you with learning at your own pace and enable you to set your own goals.
+You can only enrol on this course through a friendly chat and skills check with an experienced Learn Devon Learning Support Co-ordinator.
+This course will enable you improve your maths under the tuition of a qualified maths teacher who will assist you with learning at your own pace and enable you to set your own goals.
 Progression opportunities will be available.

 The course requires regular attendance and extra work at home.